IEEE Journal of Solid-State Circuits

 The IEEE Journal of Solid-State Circuits is a monthly peer-reviewed scientific journal on new developments and research in solid-state circuits, published by the Institute of Electrical and Electronics Engineers (IEEE) in New York City.
 The journal serves as a companion venue for expanding on work presented at the International Solid-State Circuits Conference, the Symposia on VLSI Technology and Circuits, and the Custom Integrated Circuits Conference.
-The journal has an impact factor of 6.12 and is edited by Pavan Kumar Hanumolu (University of Illinois Urbana-Champaign).
+The journal has an impact factor of 6.12 and is edited by Dennis Sylvester (University of Michigan).